AetherialMist/JavaLearning/lesson-001/README.md

 ![CompiledCode](images/CompiledCode.png)

-This is your OS's attempt at displaying the compiled code file using regular english letters.
-Compiled code is meant for your computer to understand, NOT you!
+This is your OS's attempt at displaying the compiled Java byte-code file using regular english letters.
+Compiled code is meant for the JVM to understand, NOT you!
 That is why we have special programs called [compilers](../terminology.md) that convert human-readable files, into computer-readable files.
 There are also de-compilers that do their best to reverse the process, but they are not always perfect.